Long before Kim and I started the Unconventional Route—before blogs existed at all!—our top sources of travel tips and tricks were our moms.

 Ask locals for the best travel advice

-✓ Ask certain locals for the best travel advice
+✓ Ask certain locals and expats for the best travel advice

 Most locals have crappy travel tips because they have the same boring daily routines you do back home, don’t see their hometown with the eyes of a tourist, lose touch with what’s going on, and rarely explore new parts of town.